-The SmartSlice stage in Cura
+The SmartSlice stage

 To enter the SmartSlice stage, an STL part must be loaded on the build plate in the Prepare stage.
 Once in the SmartSlice stage, the build plate is hidden to allow for easier surface selection and the toolbar on the left edge of the window will be updated with tools ("A" in the image below) that are unique to SmartSlice.
 These tools allow you to define the use case and the requirements.
 There is also a "?" button for quick access to your account and online documentation.
 The color of the Validate button ("B" in the image) indicates if the model is ready to be Validated.
 If the button is yellow, it means there are items that need to be resolved.
 Hovering over the button will reveal a list of items that need attention.
 Once all items are taken care of, the button changes to blue which means you may proceed with a Validation.
 Typical solutions times for a Validation range from seconds to a few minutes.